Our Children’s Centres

 Children’s Centre information

 The Children’s Centres in North Lincolnshire provide a range of services and support for families with children of all ages – from unborn baby to teenager.
+Our aim is to improve outcomes for children and their families, and support families with child development and school readiness, parenting and health.

 Services are available for all families.
 They are free of charge (unless stated).

-Families wishing to access the sessions or services of the Children’s Centres are asked to complete a registration form to enable the Centres to monitor activities.
 Full information about how the Centres use information can be found on our privacy page.

 Activities are inclusive to all children and young people including those who have a disability or additional needs.
 The centres are able to support in a flexible way and families with children with an additional need are encouraged to talk to the centre manager in their local area to see how the centres may be able to support them.
 Visit the SEND (special educational need or disability) Local Offer website for more information about services available in North Lincolnshire for children with an additional need.